cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 Interfaces are used to specify that a type *can do* a set of things specified by its abstract methods and constants.
 An interface serves as a *contract* for the classes that claim to implement the interface.
-Multiple classes can implement the same interface, each providing their own implementation of the contracted functionality.
-For this reason, it is important that the documentation for an interface describe *what* a method does and not necessarily *how* it should do it.
+Multiple classes can implement the same interface, each providing its own implementation of the contracted functionality.
+For this reason, the documentation for an interface must describe *what* a method does and not necessarily *how* it should do it.
 Such documentation is usually written using Javadoc comments in the interface.